 Gable Mountain is a truly impressive hulk of rock.
-The precarious summit, which has a slight overhang with severe exposure on the south side, is a bit reminiscent of the curled peak where The Grinch Who Stole Christmas calls home.
+The precarious summit, which has a slight overhang with severe exposure on the south side, is reminiscent of the curled peak where The Grinch Who Stole Christmas calls home.
 Along the jagged ridge top, several other impressive high points reach to the sky.
-Expansive boulder fields litter multiple flanks of the mountain, constant reminders that the terrain in this stretch of northern Montana is forever changing.
+Expansive boulder fields litter multiple flanks of the mountain, constant reminders that the terrain in this stretch of northern Montana is forever in flux.
 The mountain is a geologic wonder, with numerous rock formations, each donning a distinct color and texture, scattered about the crumbling slopes.
 To view Gable Mountain is to experience the wonders of Glacier National Park's Lewis Range in all its splendor.

-To the east, famed Chief Mountain rises from the saddle at Gable Pass.
+To the east, famed Chief Mountain rises behind the saddle at Gable Pass.
 Although it is over 100 feet taller, Gable Mountain sees essentially no traffic in comparison to its culturally and aesthetically prominent neighbor.
 Chief holds a special place in the Blackfeet tradition, and with relatively easy and well-documented access from several directions, makes for a straightforward, albeit long, day climb for most parties.
 Gable is an entirely different story.
 Access is much more difficult, due to formidable cliffs and rotten rock that encircle the mountain.
-The easiest route is from beautiful Slide Lake , and it involves a little bit of everything: creek crossings, talus fields, massive waterfalls, extensive bushwhacking, a maze of game trails, and mixed class II/III climbing on loose rock.
+The easiest route is from beautiful Slide Lake , and it involves a little bit of everything: creek crossings, talus fields, massive waterfalls, extensive bushwhacking, a maze of game trails and mixed class II/III climbing on loose rock.
 Reaching the top is not easy, but those who do will be rewarded with an incredible summit view that is likely experienced by only a handful of folks every year.

 NOTE - A $10.00 Blackfeet Tribal Conservation Permit is required by each person(regardless of age) to cross reservation land.
 All hikers or riders using this road to access Slide Lake cross the reservation.
 Author's note: Permits can be obtained at Duck Lake Lodge, East Glacier Park, and Browning.

 VEHICLES NOT RECOMMENDED.
 The normal entry to the Slide Lake area is by way of an unmarked road across Blackfeet Indian Nation land.
 Road into boundary is very muddy, rutted and rocky, and there is significant damage due to flooding.
 Also, the road is used heavily by cattle.

 The road is not marked by a sign and is reached by leaving US Hwy #89 at Chief Mtn Jct. and going 4.3 miles on the Chief Mtn.
 Hwy (Route #17).
 Look for a dirt road heading west/southwest and skirting just south of Chief Mtn.
 If hikers are unsure about locating the road, tell them to look for Chief Mtn. overlook, which is a signed pullout 0.3 miles northwest of the Slide Lake road at a point 4.5 mi. from Chief Mtn.
 Jct.
 This overlook is known locally as Crusher Hill.
 The distance from the Chief Mtn.
 Highway (paved) going west on the Slide Lake Road (dirt road) to the trailhead at the Park Boundary is approximately 6.0 miles.
 We do not recommend driving this road as it is extremely rutted and in poor condition.
 There is one major fork in the road a couple miles in, the left fork that leads down towards Otatso Creek is the way to Slide.

 A massive waterfall on Otatso Creek is clearly visible just to the southwest of the cabin.
 The route detours up and around the falls to the south.
-Simply follow the meadow toward the falls, and look for an easy way to gain a few hundred feet of elevation to the south.
-A short bushwhack will almost certainly be required, but it should not last long and soon a large talus slope will provide easy access above the falls.
-In June 2012, there was a large, steep snowfield that our group needed to traverse as we detoured around the falls.
+Simply follow the meadow toward the falls, and pick a spot to head uphill into the broken forest.
+After a short bushwhack, a large talus field is encountered in the area above the falls.
+In June 2012, there was a large, steep snowfield that ran out towards the waterfall.
 Please note that at the very least, an ice axe should be utilized here in the event of a fall.
-After the falls have been negotiated, one simply needs to traverse above Otatso Creek across talus fields and grassy slopes.
-Ultimately, Otatso Creek needs to be crossed, and there are multiple places to do so.
+After crossing above the falls, one simply needs to traverse above Otatso Creek across talus fields and grassy slopes.
+Ultimately, Otatso Creek will have to be crossed, and there are multiple places to do so.
 Descend to the creek and try to identify a place where a safe crossing can be made.
 Shoes and socks will almost certainly have to be removed for what should be a very brief ford.

 Sean Doyle (ManyGlacierMountaineer), a trusted hiking companion of mine, stayed well north of Otatso Creek on his descent in July 2010.
 He reports that his group traversed the massive boulder field that spills south of Gable's summit, and from there an "elk super highway" provided easy access back to the meadows west of Slide Lake.
 I have no experience with this route, but it would be much shorter than the route on the south side of Otatso Creek.